bolimsydneyson/QASR_paired_programming/Workshop1/readme.md

 | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :------------: | :------------: | :------------: |
 |       0       |       1       |       1       |       2       |       3       |       5       |       8       |      12       |      21       |      34       |       55       |       89       |      144       |

-Write a python program to print out the *n*th number in the sequence without using any `for` or `while` loops.
+Write a python program to print out the *n*th number in the sequence.
+You can chose your level of difficulty:

+* No constraints.
+* Using recursion.
+* Optimize the recursive answer to improve runtime complexity.

 For example, `fib(10)` should give an output `55`.

-For a greater challenge, optimize the above solution to improve runtime complexity.